Training a Skilled Workforce of Journeypersons Capable of Craftsmanship

 Our accredited Sheet Metal workers training program is located in Anchorage Alaska.
 We have been training workers to fabricate, install and service heating, venting and air conditioning systems, blowpipe and industrial systems: metal roofing, coping and flashing as a U.S. Department of Labor registered apprenticeship program since 1950 when the local union received its charter.
 In 1972, the program received formal certification by the U.S. Department of Labor.

-The Sheet Metal Workers Local 23 JATC is proud to announce our advertisement period for Apprenticeship Openings.
+The Sheet Metal Workers Local 23 JATC is accepting applications for Apprenticeship Openings.
 Starting March 6th, 2023, we will be accepting applications.
 Please see the required documents and start gathering this information.
 Also notice the Work Keys Test requirement.
 These tests can be taken at most Job Centers, but other organizations will also offer the test.
 We recommend starting this process as soon as possible.
 See below for required Work Keys scores.

 HVAC-R Service Technician or Sheet Metal Worker?